AleoNet/welcome/documentation/guides/solidity-to-leo/nft-standard-difference.md

 **Privacy salt** – edition is mixed with the BHP256 hash of the NFT's data to form `nft_commit = BHP256::commit_to_field(BHP256::hash_to_field(data), edition)`.
-This blinding factor prevents anyone from testing whether two commits hide the same data.
+This blinding factor prevents brute force attacks that attempt to determine if two commits contain the same underlying data.

 **Uniqueness anchor** – Because the commit depends on edition, any change (even when data is identical) produces a brand-new nft_commit, guaranteeing each token is non-fungible.